particle-iot/docs/src/content/reference/device-os/firmware.md

 | SPI | 60 Mbit/sec | 32 Mbit/sec | Many (limited by CS GPIO pins) |

 SPI slave mode is supported as well (since DeviceOS 0.5.0).
-On Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM), SPI slave can only be used on SPI1.
+On Gen 3 devices (Argon, Boron, B-Series SoM, and Tracker SoM), SPI slave can only be used on SPI1.

 The hardware SPI pin functions, which can be used via the `SPI` object, are mapped as follows: